RBS doubts Santander reason for scrapping $2.7 billion deal

 A report by consultancy Accenture estimated that the transfer of retail customers would not be completed until 2014, and the transfer of corporate customers would not be completed until 2015, Santander said.

-However, facing a tougher regulatory and economic environment, Santander has also been shedding some assets, and on Thursday it sold 2.5 billion euros (2 billion pounds) of loans to Bank of America Merrill Lynch.
+However, facing a tougher regulatory and economic environment, Santander has also been shedding some assets, and on Thursday it sold 2.5 billion euros ($3.24 billion) of loans to Bank of America Merrill Lynch.

 But unlike some other Spanish banks, Santander does not have a capital shortfall.
 The bank's core Tier 1 capital, a measure of financial strength, was 10.1 percent at the end of the second quarter by Basel criteria and 9.5 percent according to the European Banking Authority.